-The following table sets forth certain information as of March 28, 2023 regarding the beneficial ownership of the Company's two classes of equity interests.
+The following table sets forth certain information as of March 26, 2024 regarding the beneficial ownership of the Company's two classes of equity interests.

 Number of Interests (1) Percent of Class

 Sostratus LLC

 Allocation interests (2) 1,000 100%

 Trust interests

 Compass Diversified Holdings (3)

 Allocation interests

-Trust interests 72,202,729 100%
+Trust interests 75,323,361 100%

-- Compass Group Diversified Holdings LLC has two classes of equity (1) interests: allocation interests and trust interests - Mr. Sabo may be deemed to be the beneficial owner of approximately 20% of the allocation interests as he indirectly shares in approximately 20% of the proceeds of distributions made with respect to the allocation

-Mr. Day may be deemed to be the beneficial owner of approximately 5% of the allocation interests as he indirectly shares in approximately 5% of the proceeds of distributions made with respect the allocation interests.
-Mr. Faulkingham may be deemed to be the beneficial owner of approximately 5% of the allocation interests as he indirectly shares in approximately 5% of the proceeds of distributions made with respect to the allocation interests.

-Each beneficial interest in the Trust corresponds to one underlying trust interest of the Company.
+- Compass Group Diversified Holdings LLC has two classes of equity (1) interests: allocation interests and trust interests - Mr. Sabo may be deemed to be the beneficial owner of approximately 20% of the allocation interests as he indirectly shares in approximately 20% of the proceeds of distributions made with respect to the allocation interests, see, COMPENSATION DISCUSSION AND ANALYSIS -Interests, see, COMPENSATION DISCUSSION AND ANALYSIS Compensation Information from Our Manager and the Allocation Member - for the Allocation Member's estimate of the amounts reasonably associated with Mr. Sabo's services to us.
+Mr. Faulkingham may be deemed to be the beneficial owner of approximately 5% of the allocation interests as he indirectly shares in approximately 5% of the proceeds of distributions made with respect to the allocation interests. - Each beneficial interest in the Trust corresponds to one underlying trust interest of the Company.
 Unless the Trust is dissolved, it must always remain the sole holder of 100% of the trust interests and the Company will have outstanding the identical number of trust interests as the number of outstanding shares of stock of the Trust.
 As a result of the corresponding interests between shares of stock of the Trust and trust interests, each holder of shares identified in the table above relating to the Trust is deemed to beneficially own a correspondingly proportionate interest in the Company